-Solid Pants in Neutral
+Solid Pants in Neutrals

-While I tend to wear jeans most days, I also like to have other pants in my wardrobe, both for dressier occasions and variety’s sake.
+While I tend to wear jeans most fall days, I also like to have other pants in my wardrobe, both for dressier occasions and variety’s sake.
 If you’re a working gal you may want more, but even if your lifestyle is rather casual I suggest having at least one pair of other pants, preferably in your personal wardrobe neutral shades (see this post for determining your wardrobe colors).

 You’ll find t-shirts in all of my wardrobe essentials lists.
 In fact, t-shirts are year-round essentials in my book.

 While I still keep my short sleeve tees accessible during the fall and often wear them, I do like to have a good selection of 3/4 length and long sleeve tees in my fall wardrobe.
 I suggest you have several good, comfortable and well fitting long sleeve or 3/4 length sleeve t-shirts in neutrals like white, off white, grey or black.